vippsas/vipps-order-management-api/vipps-order-management-api.md

 ### Mandatory use case

-If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assisted Content Monitoring.
+If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, then you must utilize Vipps Assisted Content Monitoring.
+This can be relevant if you, for example, do not have a user-facing website or the website is short-lived.

-In order to comply with Vipps Assisted Content Monitoring all transactions must be posted to the Order Management receipts functionality described in the [Receipts](#receipts) section.
+In order to comply with Vipps Assisted Content Monitoring, all transactions must be posted to the Order Management receipts functionality described in the [Receipts](#receipts) section.